Residential Care for

-For teens and young adults, real healing can begin with a safe, supportive, and homelike place to stay in a medically monitored environment.
-The licensed 16-bed Anna Westin House for Adolescents And Young Adults in St. Paul, Minnesota helps people ages 10 to 21 of all genders who struggle with eating disorders.
+For children, adolescents, and young adults, real healing can begin in a safe, supportive, and homelike environment.
+The Anna Westin House for Adolescents in St. Paul, Minnesota and Adolescent Residential in Columbus, Ohio are licensed treatment centers that help children, adolescents, and young adults of any gender who struggle with eating disorders.

 Around-the-clock personalized eating disorder treatment

 Anna Westin House – Adolescent is Minnesota’s first residential program dedicated exclusively to treating adolescents of all genders with eating disorders.
 The Emily Program’s Columbus adolescent residential program meets the growing need for adolescent treatment in central Ohio.

 At both residential programs, our professional 24/7 care includes:

 - Recreational therapists